betterscientificsoftware/bssw.io/CuratedContent/BloggersWorthFollowing.md

-# Scientific Software Bloggers Worth Following
+# Bloggers in the Scientific Software Domain

 <!--- deck text start --->
 A number of bloggers write frequently and thoughtfully about issues related to "better scientific software".
-You may want to follow some of them.
+This article lists a few of them.
 <!--- deck text end --->

 #### Contributed by [David Bernholdt](http://github.com/bernhold "David Bernholdt")